Central Alberta Science Fair - Rules and Regulations

 To be eligible for entry in the Central Alberta Regional Science Fair, a student must be under 19 years of age and attending classes in a public, private, approved home school or parochial school in Central Alberta West.
 Students in attendance at a college, university, technical school, or community college are not eligible.
 We encourage schools and regions to hold science fairs before sending students to CARSF.
 Where there is no school and/or county/district fair, students may enter CARSF directly through their school with permission from CARSF.

-Exhibits are classified in 2 levels: Elementary – Grades 5 and 6; Secondary – Grades 7-12.
+Exhibits are classified in 2 levels: Elementary – Grades 5 and 6; Intermediate Grade 7-9, Senior Grades 10-12

 Group exhibits are accepted with a maximum of 2 students.
 The division placement will be that of the senior member of the group.

 Students in grades K-4 are excluded from the CARSF.

 Each exhibitor is responsible for setting up and removing his/her exhibit during the times allotted on the program.
 The student and his/her exhibit are expected to be in attendance for the entire Science Fair Program.
 Displays may not be removed until after the Awards Ceremony.

 Disruptive or inappropriate behaviour by an exhibitor may, at the order of the current president of CARSF, result in disqualification and expulsion from the fair.
 Should a student be disqualified, it is the responsibility of that student to remove his/her exhibit from the display area as directed by CARSF.

 Each school entering students in the CARSF is requested to send one delegate (teacher, parent, or other adult) to be responsible for the students from that school during the fair.
 Schools are requested to supply two judges for Saturday morning.
 Schools not entering a district fair will be assessed $10 per entry to CARSF.